spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 ### Production and development builds

-In the example r.js options above, as a unit test framework, Tyrtle had no need for minification, so the `optimize` option was set to "none", since it makes the builds faster and aids debugging, but what if you wanted to provide your users with both a 'development' and 'production' version of their library, to save them minifying it themselves?
+In the example r.js options above, as a unit test framework, Tyrtle had no need for minification, so the `optimize` option was set to "none", since it makes the builds faster and aids debugging, but what if you wanted to provide your users with both a 'development' and 'production' version of your library, to save them minifying it themselves?
 Simple!
 Let's add a new target to the Makefile.

 ```bash
 minify: $(RJS) convert